Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 Old root files causing confusion

-Cause: After switching to atomic, the original Laravel files were still sitting in public_html root.
+Cause: After switching to atomic, the original Laravel files were still sitting in the app root.

 Fix: Clean root after confirming atomic deploy works.
 Keep only current, releases, storage, .env.